 Even just a half an hour at a playground can make all the difference for a family traveling with children.
 It gives kids a chance to expend some energy, parents a chance to sit down, and families a chance to relax for a little while without worrying about where they need to be next, or whether they'll get to their reservation in time.
 Building in some playground time to you itinerary can be the best thing you do for your Charleston vacation.

-This is probably the most important playground to know about.
-It’s smack in the middle of one of the most historic and beautiful (and very popular with visitors) sections of Charleston.
-It’s almost guaranteed that first-time visitors to Charleston will find themselves walking past this park, nestled on East Bay Street just between Rainbow Row and the Battery.
-You wouldn’t necessarily know it was there, though, because the playground is hidden behind a community house and basketball courts.
+One of the most notable playgrounds in downtown, Hazel Parker is smack in the middle of one of the most historic, beautiful and popular areas of Charleston.
+Nestled on East Bay Street just between Rainbow Row and the Battery, it's almost guaranteed that first-time visitors to Charleston will find themselves walking past this park.
+You wouldn't necessarily know it was there, though, because the playground is hidden behind a community house and basketball courts.
 But for families touring Charleston, it could not be any more centrally located.

 Visitors' first stop in Charleston should be the Charleston Visitors Center on Meeting Street.
 It's a beautiful place filled with enormously helpful people and all the information you need to make your visit the best it can be.
 Just one block away are the shops and restaurants and hipster charm of upper King Street.
 But before you head over to that world of gourmet ice cream sandwiches and high-end hat shops, families' second stop should be Tiedemann Park.
 It's just around the block, but in the other direction, from the Visitors Center.
 It's small, but it is the perfect place to let kids burn off some energy before you sit down in one of Charleston's restaurants or stroll through its historic streets.

 Another key location for families, sunny Gadsdenboro Park is just down the street from the South Carolina Aquarium, one of the most popular (and deservedly so) spots for families visiting the Holy City.
-Little ones might need to let loose for while after oh-so-gently petting baby alligators and touching slimy rays in the touch tanks.
-Get your wild ya-yas out after a day in one of the finest aquariums in the world.
+Little ones might need to let loose for a while after oh-so-gently petting baby alligators and slimy rays in the touch tanks.
+This park is conveniently located so your budding marine biologist(s) can get their wild ya-yas out after a day in one of the finest aquariums in the world.